grittygrease/draft-sullivan-tls-opaque/draft-sullivan-tls-opaque.md

    K = H(g^x ^ PrivS || PubS ^ y || PubU ^ PrivS || IdU || IdS )
 ~~~~~~~~~~~

-IdU, IdS represent the identities of user (sent as identity in PAKEShareClient) and server (Certificate message).
+IdU, IdS represent the identities of user (sent as identity in PAKEShareClient) and server (Certificate message,
+and sent ss identity in PAKEShareServer).
 H is the HKDF function agreed upon in the TLS handshake.

 The result, K, is then added as an input to the Master Secret in place of the 0 value defined in TLS 1.3.